-Our goal is that under-resourced children and youth in need of proper footwear, like the one mentioned above, throughout Cambria and Somerset counties will receive proper-fitting and seasonally appropriate footwear so they can go to school without discomfort, accident or embarrassment.
+Our goal is that under-resourced children throughout Cambria County and the surrounding area will obtain the footwear they need in order to go to school without discomfort, accident, or embarrassment.

-Project Shoes has been meeting this need since 1992.
+Project Shoes has been meeting this need since 1993.
 In 2016 alone, Project Shoes provided over $18,000 worth of shoes to area children!
-Community Foundation For The Alleghenies granted $2,000 and Elizabeth A. Bradley Foundation granted $5,000 for 2017.
+In the fall of 2017, Community Foundation For The Alleghenies granted $3,500 to the Project Shoes program.
+This grant was made possible through the Somerset County Community Fund, the Benjamin Bosler Fund, and the Bork Family Fund of the Community Foundation for the Alleghenies.
+The Elizabeth A. Bradley Mission Fund, administered by the United Methodist Women of the WPAUMC, granted Project Shoes $5,000 for 2017.
 United Methodist Human Services, through the support of District United Methodist Churches and private donations, funds the remaining budget amount for Project Shoes.
 We are seeking local business sponsors who share our passion and concern.

 100% of monies donated go directly to helping under-resourced students.
 Referrals are made through school guidance counselors, teachers, nurses, social workers and other social service providers.